-- \Postmodern culture, inaugurated by the Bomb, encompasses new kinds of wars (cold, culture, drugs, terrorism), multinational late capitalism (the shift from manufacturing to information, networking, and image consumption), and multicultural/identity politics. - \Postmodern literature, the literary movement from the 1960s to the 2000s, emphasizes artifice and irony.
+- Postmodern culture, inaugurated by the Bomb, encompasses new kinds of wars (cold, culture, drugs, terrorism), multinational late capitalism (the shift from manufacturing to information, networking, and image consumption), and multicultural/identity politics. - ★Postmodern literature and film, the movement from the 1960s to the 2000s, emphasizes artifice and irony.